-We have also demonstrated an effective "antidote" for any potential toxicity that may result from administration of the EGFRvIII x CD3 BRiTE in a clinical setting.
-By administering a short peptide that spans the EGFRvIII mutation (PEPvIII), we have effectively blocked bispecific antibody function both in vitro and in vivo, providing a tool highly likely to aid in safe clinical administration of any EGFRvIII targeted bispecific antibody.
+In preclinical studies, we have designed a potential "antidote" that may reduce any potential toxicity resulting from administration of the EGFRvIII x CD3 BRiTE in a clinical setting.
+A peptide that spans the EGFRvIII mutation (PEPvIII) was designed to block the bispecific antibody function both in vitro and in vivo, thereby providing a tool to aid in the potential safety of any EGFRvIII targeted bispecific antibody.

-The above data demonstrates that BRiTE technology has the ability to transport difficult to deliver agents, including T cell targeting agents, across the BBB and demonstrate superior antineoplastic activity in aggressive orthotopic models of GBM while having an acceptable safety profile.
-This newly uncovered hitchhiking mechanism of drug delivery to the CNS provides an important tool to enhance the immunotherapy of brain tumors and has potentially far-reaching consequences for the treatment of other CNS disorders, such as Alzheimer's or Parkinson's disease, where issues regarding drug delivery to the CNS are relevant.
+The above data demonstrates that BRiTE technology has the ability to transport difficult to deliver agents, including T cell targeting agents, across the BBB and demonstrate significant antineoplastic activity in aggressive orthotopic models of GBM.
+This newly uncovered hitchhiking mechanism of drug delivery to the CNS may provide an important tool to enhance the immunotherapy of brain tumors and has potentially far-reaching consequences for the treatment of other CNS disorders, such as Alzheimer's or Parkinson's disease, where issues regarding drug delivery to the CNS are relevant.

-In summary, the results of preclinical studies demonstrate that the EGFRvIII targeting BRiTE may provide a safe, highly effective therapeutic option for GBM patients.
+In summary, the results of preclinical studies demonstrate that the EGFRvIII targeting BRiTE may provide a therapeutic option for GBM patients.
 Future studies will determine whether these results can be recapitulated in the clinical setting and whether BRiTEs favorably interact with other therapies that are currently employed as a standard-of-care for GBM patients.